Relocation Cover Letter Examples and Writing Guide for 2025

 Employers are more willing to consider candidates whose relocation is settled and who has a solid reason for moving.
 Reasons like "I want to move to Florida because I enjoyed a vacation there last summer" sound less credible to them.

-No matter your reason for relocation, the employer will appreciate if you specify the exact date of arrival.
+No matter your reason for relocation, the employer will appreciate it if you specify the exact date of arrival.
 If you do not have a date yet, write something like "in the end of June".
 Thus, the employer will see if your schedule aligns with their staffing needs.

 If you plan to find a good job opportunity and then relocate, mention that as a reason in your cover letter: